 The fastest way to get from this airport to the center of Moscow is the Aeroexpress train, which has a station right in the airport building.
-With no traffic on the way, you’ll arrive at the Belorusskaya train station in 35 minutes, and from there you can get on the metro (Circle line), from which it’s convenient to go anywhere in the city.
+With no traffic on the way, you’ll arrive at the Savelovskaya train station in 45 min and the Belorusskaya train station in 53 minutes, from both you can get on the metro, from which it’s convenient to go anywhere in the city.

 To Rechnoy Vokzal metro station (Green line):